19829984/19829984.github.io/_drafts/2023-09-02-VRChatWhiteboard.markdown

 }
 ```
 ### 3. Rendering The Whiteboard SDF
-Finally, to render our SDF into a whiteboard, we write a surface shader as follows:
+Finally, to render our SDF into a whiteboard, we write a Unity surface shader as follows:
 ```glsl
 ...
 half _Glossiness;